Answer a few simple questions to find out if you can travel to Canada.

 Meeting and event spaces can operate if they follow these requirements set out for meeting or event spaces.

 Whether you’re visiting now or planning for later, we’ve got ideas on how to make the most of your time exploring Toronto.
 Go on an adventure to one or a few of the city’s vibrant neighbourhoods.
-Grab a seat on the patio and win big with PatioscapesTO.
-Check out some of the top attractions in the city, like the Royal Ontario Museum.
+Check out some of the top attractions in the city, like the Royal Ontario Museum or the Art Gallery of Ontario.
 If you prefer the park, pick up some local picnic essentials and head to one of these hidden picnic spots.
+Or, try something entirely new and discover your "Never Have I Ever" moment.

-Find more inspiration in our Summer Guide to Toronto.
+Find more inspiration in our Fall Guide to Toronto.

 Stay informed about travel requirements to minimize delays and stress while travelling to Ontario from within Canada or abroad.
 There are currently no restrictions on travel to Ontario from other provinces within Canada.
 However, visitors are still strongly advised to avoid travel between regions of high case counts and those with low or no cases.